lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When a particular Composite KEM OID is supported, an implementation MUST support the corresponding key-encryption algorithm identifier in {{tab-cms-kdf-wrap}}.

-An implementation MAY also support other key-derivation functions and other key-encryption algorithms as well.

 The following table lists the REQUIRED KDF and key-encryption algorithms to preserve security and performance characteristics of each composite algorithm.